Cardiac Amyloidosis

 New York, NY 10021

 Early diagnosis of cardiac amyloidosis gives the best chance for optimal results.
 Unfortunately, individuals with cardiac amyloidosis may be experiencing vague (not specific) symptoms, and the diagnosis may be mistaken for other conditions like heart disease due to high blood pressure.
-Weill Cornell Medicine’s Cardiac Amyloidosis Program offers specialized expertise in caring for people with heart failure due to cardiac amyloidosis.
+This is why specialized programs like the Weill Cornell Medicine’s Cardiac Amyloidosis Program are so important for patients.
+Our program offers specialized expertise in both the diagnosis and treatment of patients with heart failure due to cardiac amyloidosis.

 What is Cardiac Amyloidosis?

-At Weill Cornell Medicine, our multidisciplinary group of doctors includes cardiologists, hematologists, neurologists and others who work together to create a comprehensive, patient-centered treatment plan for patients with cardiac amyloidosis.
+At Weill Cornell Medicine, our multidisciplinary group of doctors includes cardiologists, hematologists, neurologists and others who work together to create a comprehensive, individualized treatment plan for patients with cardiac amyloidosis.

 Your treatment will depend on the type of amyloidosis you have.
 These include:

-● New cardiac amyloidosis therapies through research: Researchers at both Columbia University and Weill Cornell Medicine are partnering to lead late-phase clinical trials of new therapies for cardiac amyloidosis, to develop more effective patient options.
+• New cardiac amyloidosis therapies through research: Researchers at Weill Cornell Medicine have been involved in clinical trials of new therapies for cardiac amyloidosis, which we offer to our patients as a way to access the latest therapies and advance science.